 If the child is very young or fussy, and therefore too difficult to treat at home.

-Safeguard Your Family from Fires, Scalding & Burns
+How to Safeguard Your Family from Fires, Scalding & Burns:

 Install smoke detectors in hallways outside bedrooms, the kitchen, living room, and near the furnace, with at least one on every floor of the house.
 Test them every month to be sure they work.
 It is best to use alarms that have long-life batteries, but if these are not available, change batteries at least annually on a specific date that you'll remember (such as January 1 of each year).
 Consider investing in an alarm that allows you to record your own voice calling to your children by name; these new alarms may be more effective in rousing sleeping children than alarms with loud beeping tones.